telerik/blazor-docs/components/calendar/events.md

 # Events

-This article explsins the events available in the Telerik Calendar for Blazor:
+This article explains the events available in the Telerik Calendar for Blazor:

 * [ValueChanged](#valuechanged)
 * [DateChanged](#datechanged)